imalsogreg/RetroProject/thesis/defense.md

  - What is it for?
  - What causes it to travel one direction or the other?
  - Can we influence it?
- - Does it influence place later place cell spiking?
+ - Does it influence later place cell spiking?

 </div>